ccswbs/UoGd7-Training/README.md

 Alternatively, if you want to directly contribute to this module, you have a few options:

-1. Submit a pull requests on github for updates or new chapters https://github.com/ccswbs/UoGd7-Training.git
+1. [Submit a pull request on github](https://github.com/ccswbs/UoGd7-Training.git) for updates or new chapters
-2. Subscribe to the repo and review new updates as they come in
+2. Subscribe to the repository and review new updates as they come in
 3. Contact CCS Web Business Solutions

 ### Basic Github Workflow Guidelines